On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Preliminaries

 An approximate functional equation also plays a key role in our work.
-The following is an easy modification of \cite[Lemma 5]{Radziwill-Soundararajan2015}. \begin{lemma} Let $f$ be a Hecke cusp form of weight $2k$ for the full modular group $\mathrm{SL}_2(\mathbb Z)$.
-Then for any fundamental discriminant $d$ for which $(-1)^kd>0$ we have that
+The following is an easy modification of \cite[Lemma 5]{Radziwill-Soundararajan2015}.
+Let us set $\varepsilon_{k,d}:=(-1)^k\text{sgn}(d)$, where $\text{sgn}(d)$ denotes the sign of $d$. \begin{lemma} Let $f$ be a Hecke cusp form of weight $2k$ for the full modular group $\mathrm{SL}_2(\mathbb Z)$.
+Then for any fundamental discriminant $d$ we have that

 where, for any $\sigma>1/2$,

 Furthermore, we have that

 as $\xi\longrightarrow 0$.